lrstanley/go-ytdlp/README.md

 | linux_arm64   | https://github.com/oven-sh/bun/releases/latest/download/bun-linux-aarch64.zip  |
 | windows_amd64 | https://github.com/oven-sh/bun/releases/latest/download/bun-windows-x64.zip    |

+#### Using a different JS runtime

+Multiple JavaScript runtimes are supported by yt-dlp, but they are disabled by default.
+You can add a different runtime to the list of enabled ones using `.JsRuntimes("node")` or clear the list using `.NoJsRuntimes()`.
+If no options are set, bun will be [enabled by default](command.go#L198).

+Refer to the [official documentation](https://github.com/yt-dlp/yt-dlp/wiki/EJS) for more information.

 ## FlagConfig: JSON to/from Flags Conversion & Usage

 The `FlagConfig` type in **go-ytdlp** enables conversion between JSON and yt-dlp command-line flags.